aidevnet/DEVWKS-2367/SD-WAN-MSP-Demo-Open-Back-End/README.md

-## Cisco SD-WAN powered by Viptela
+## Cisco Catalyst SD-WAN

-The Cisco SD-WAN Solution is a cloud-delivered overlay WAN architecture that facilitates digital and cloud transformation for enterprises.
+The Cisco Catalyst SD-WAN Solution is a cloud-delivered overlay WAN architecture that facilitates digital and cloud transformation for enterprises.
 It significantly reduces WAN costs and time to deploy new services.

-Cisco SD-WAN builds a robust security architecture that's crucial for hybrid networks.
+Cisco Catalyst SD-WAN builds a robust security architecture that's crucial for hybrid networks.
 It provides a strong policy framework.

 The solution has been deployed in every major industry.
 It solves many critical enterprise problems, including: